 In 2007, tourist arrivals had risen to 264,887.

-In November 2008, a marine archaeology expedition confirmed that the wreck discovered had artifacts whose style and date of manufacture linked them to the Trouvadore slave ship.
+In November 2008, a cooperative marine archaeology expedition confirmed that the wreck had artifacts whose style and date of manufacture link them to the Trouvadore slave ship.

 In 2008, the unemployment rate was 8.3%.

-In 2009, Premier Michael Misick resigned due to corruption charges, and the United Kingdom took over direct control of the government in the Turks and Caicos.
+In 2009, Premier Michael Misick resigned due to corruption charges, and the United Kingdom took over direct control of the government in the Turks and Caicos Islands.

 In 2010, a total of 245 cruise ships arrived at the Grand Turk Cruise Terminal, carrying a total of 617,863 visitors.

-Preliminary results from the census of 25 January 2012 (released on 12 August 2012) estimated the total population to be 31,458 inhabitants.
+Preliminary results of the census on 25 January 2012, estimated a total population of 31,458 inhabitants.

 In October 2012, a new constitution was promulgated in the Turks and Caicos Islands.

-In November 2012, the government was returned to full local administration after the elections.
-Rufus Ewing of the PNP was elected as the new premier.
+In November 2012, the government was returned to full local administration after the elections, with Rufus Ewing elected as the new premier of the Turks and Caicos Islands.

-In 2012, the hospitals managed by Interhealth Canada in Providenciales and Grand Turk received accreditation from Accreditation Canada.
+In 2012, the hospitals managed by Interhealth Canada, located in Providenciales and Grand Turk, received accreditation from Accreditation Canada.

 In 2013, 4NEWS became the islands' first high-definition cable news service with television studios in Grace Bay, Providenciales.
 DigicelPlay is the local cable provider.

-In 2014, The Ashcroft School, a private school in Leeward, Providenciales, serving preschool through grade six, changed its name to the International School of the Turks and Caicos Islands.
+In 2014, The Ashcroft School, a private school serving preschool through grade six in Leeward, Providenciales, with 106 students, changed its name to the International School of the Turks and Caicos Islands.

-In the 2016 elections, the PNP lost for the first time since they replaced Derek Hugh Taylor's government in 2003.
-The People's Democratic Movement (PDM) came to power with Sharlene Cartwright-Robinson as Premier.
+In the 2016 elections, the PNP lost for the first time since 2003, with the People's Democratic Movement (PDM) coming to power and Sharlene Cartwright-Robinson becoming Premier.

 In December 2019, Governor Nigel Dakin announced the formation of the Turks and Caicos Islands Regiment, with assistance from the UK's Ministry of Defence.